-Appropriate support for companies to gradually migrate into a new development technology should be considered by the component technology.
+Appropriate support to gradually migrate to a new technology should be provided by the component technology.
 It is important to make the change in development process and techniques as safe and inexpensive as possible.
 Revolutionary changes in development techniques are associated with high risks and costs.
 Therefore a new technology should be possible to divide into smaller parts, which can be introduced incrementally.
+Another aspect, to make a technology introducible, is to allow legacy code within systems designed with the new technology.